francoansaldi7/front3parcial/front3deliverable/README.md

 # Front III - Deliverable

-This project was started with a template that provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-To run the project, clone it from the GitHub repo, open your console and navigate to the folder where you downloaded the files.

-Then write the following commands:
+# React Project with Vite

+This is a basic React project template created using Vite, a fast build tool for modern web development.

+## Getting Started

+1. Clone the repository: git clone <repository-url>
+2. Navigate to the project directory: cd <project-directory>
-1) npm install
+3. Install dependencies: npm install
-2) npm run dev
+4. Start the development server: npm run dev

+##